stormblog/sircmpwn.github.io/_posts/2014-06-07-Why-Go-error-handling-doesnt-sit-right-with-me.md

 ---
 #vim: tw=82
 layout: post
-title: Why Go's error handling doesn't sit right with me
+title: Go's error handling doesn't sit right with me
 ---

 I'll open up by saying that I am not a language designer, and I do like a lot of